ccammack/ccammack.com/content/posts/create-vnet-jails-in-freebsd-12-using-iocage/index.md

   + Executing poststart OK
 {{< /highlight >}}

-Each time a jail starts, it automatically copies */etc/resolv.conf* from the host system to the jail.
+Each time a jail starts, the system automatically copies */etc/resolv.conf* from the host to the jail.

 {{< highlight txt >}}
 # cat /etc/resolv.conf